Definition

 • Privacy and anonymity.
 By changing the user's IP address, proxy servers enable anonymous browsing, masking the user's location and identity.
 Anonymous browsing enhances privacy and anonymity when accessing the internet.

 • No regional restrictions or blocks.
 By using a proxy server to change their IP address, individuals can bypass geographical content restrictions.
 The masked IP address makes them appear as though they're accessing content from a region where access is permitted.
-This enables them to access websites, services or content that might otherwise be restricted based on their location.
+This enables them to access websites, services and content that might otherwise be restricted based on their location.

 Types of proxy servers